zetaalphavector/RAGElo/README.md

     doc_metadata={"document_date": "04-03-1950"}, # Some metadata for the document
 )

-answer
+result.answer.model_dump_json(indent=2)
+# Output:
+    '{
-{'relevance': 0,
+        "relevance": 0,
- 'recency': 0,
+        "recency": 0,
- 'truthfulness': 0,
+        "truthfulness": 0,
- 'reasoning': 'The document is outdated and incorrect.
-Rio de Janeiro was the capital of Brazil until 1960 when it was changed to Brasília.'}
+        "reasoning": "The document is outdated and incorrect.
+Rio de Janeiro was the capital of Brazil until 1960 when it was changed to Brasília."
+    }'
 ```
 Note that, in this example, we passed to the `evaluate` method two dictionaries with metadata for the query and the document.
 This metadata is injected into the prompt by matching their keys into the placeholders in the prompt.